docs/svelte/01-introduction/01-overview.md # Svelte 5 Reference ## Overview Svelte is a compiler-based framework for building web UIs. It turns declarative components into optimized JavaScript. ```svelte ``` Components contain HTML, CSS, and JavaScript. Use with SvelteKit for full-stack apps. ## doc

 No tasks today!

-{/each} ``` ## docs/svelte/03-template-syntax/04-key.md # {#key ...} ```svelte {#key expression}...{/key} ``` Key blocks destroy and recreate their contents when an expression value changes: ```svelte {#key value} {/key} ``` Useful for: - Reinstantiating components when a value changes - Triggering transitions on value changes: ```svelte {#key value}
+{/each} ``` ## docs/svelte/03-template-syntax/04-key.md # {#key ...} ```svelte {#key expression}...{/key} ``` Destroys and recreates contents when expression changes. **Component reinstantiation:** ```svelte {#key value} {/key} ``` **Trigger transitions on value change:** ```svelte {#key value}

 {value}

-{/key} ``` ## docs/svelte/03-template-syntax/05-await.md # {#await ...} ```svelte {#await expression}...{:then name}...{:catch name}...{/await} {#await expression}...{:then name}...{/await} {#await expression then name}...{/await} {#await expression catch name}...{/await} ``` Await blocks handle the three states of a Promise: ```svelte {#await promise}
+{/key} ``` ## docs/svelte/03-template-syntax/05-await.md # {#await ...} Await blocks handle Promise states: pending, fulfilled, rejected. ## Syntax ```svelte {#await expression}...{:then name}...{:catch name}...{/await} {#await expression}...{:then name}...{/await} {#await expression then name}...{/await} {#await expression catch name}...{/await} ``` ## Basic Usage ```svelte {#await promise}

 waiting for the promise to resolve...